ThabisoM7/ThabisoM7/README.md

 # Software Engineering stack:

 I appreciate the understanding of systems and how different components are interconnected.
-Aspire to work in DevSecOps.
+I aspire to work in DevSecOps.
 Understanding the business logic with the technical expertise of computer security to integrate safer and efecient workflows.

 ### Frontend
 <p>